 For the 2019-2020 school year, the program is open to all elementary, middle and middle/high choice schools in Bellevue School District.
 For a school to become a SchoolPool Partner school, the principal must submit a SchoolPool Partner sign-up application.

 The SchoolPool Partner application period for the 2019-2020 school year is now closed.
 Check HERE to view the full list of participating schools.

 The SchoolPool team assists Partner schools with running two month-long challenges during the school year – one in the fall and one in the spring.
-The fall challenge occurs during International Walk To School Month (October 1-31) and the spring challenge, Earth Day to Bike Everywhere Day (April 22 - May 15).
+The fall challenge occurs during International Walk To School Month (October 1-31) and the spring challenge will occur this June.

 SchoolPool Partner schools can receive monetary rewards based on outreach activities and student participation during each challenge, and earn free incentives for their students.

 The SchoolPool team also assists all schools, (including non-partner and private schools), interested in helping parents find carpools, walk pools (“walking school buses”), bike pools (“bike trains”), and “bus buddies” for school buses or public transit.

 Due to the coronavirus pandemic, Bellevue School District schools will be closed for the remainder of the school year.
 The Bellevue School District encourages families to stay home and limit person-to-person contact to slow the spread of COVID-19.